Looking for a way to entertain your kids over Easter? Listen to David Walliams’ Marvellous Musical Podcast

-Today Classic FM announces a brand-new 10-part podcast presented by the best-selling author and TV personality David Walliams
+This Easter break, why not listen to Classic FM’s 10-part podcast presented by the best-selling author and TV personality David Walliams?

-Classic FM has today announced a new 10-part podcast series aimed at introducing children to the wonderful world of classical music.
+If you’re looking for a way to entertain your kids over the Easter break, have a listen to Classic FM’s 10-part podcast series, aimed at introducing children to the wonderful world of classical music.

 And if you have an Amazon Alexa device you can enable the Global Player skill (by saying "open Global Player or visiting the skill store).
 Then all you have to do is say: "Ask Global Player to play David Walliams’ podcast"

-And what's more there will be a few familiar voices in each episode, from Classic FM and its sister stations at Global.
+And what's more, there are a few familiar voices in each episode, from Classic FM and its sister stations at Global.

 Classic FM’s managing editor Sam Jackson said: “At Classic FM, we have always passionately believed that classical music is for all – young, old, and everyone in between.
 That’s why we’re excited to launch David Walliams’ Marvellous Musical Podcast.
 As a father of four young children myself, I think it’s the perfect way to introduce the next generation to classical music – not to mention adults, too.
 It’s fun, it’s entertaining, it’s cheeky and we know it will attract many new listeners to enjoy what we at Classic FM proudly declare to be the world’s greatest music.”